Are Family Activity Holidays in the Alps Right for You? A Practical Guide for Parents

 It may feel less suitable if your family:

-• has very limited interest in outdoor activities
+• has little interest in outdoor activity

 What Age Is Best for an Activity Holiday in the Alps?